melax08/whois-and-dig/README.md

 * Operating system: Linux or MacOS
 * Installed whois and dig (dnsutils) programs

+### Tech stack:
+For bot:
+* python-telegram-bot as telegram API interface.

+For API:
+* Flask as API backend;
+* Gunicorn as WSGI server;
+* Nginx as web-server.

 ## Whois & Dig telegram bot

 ### How to install and use the bot manually: